 I break down your menstrual cycle diet and give you the facts on what to eat on your period and at each stage of your cycle.

 Real talk, ladies.
-I’m a proud loud female but in a lot of ways I feel we totally got the short end of the stick.
+I’m a proud and loud female but in a lot of ways I feel we totally got the short end of the stick.
 I mean, I could go on for hours about our disproportionate human rights but I think the whole period thing is a good place to start on this blog.
-I’m obviously not a doctor, but I wanted to chat about what to eat on your period and at each stage of your cycle to feel the best you can possibly feel when you’re bleeding from your vijay.
+I’m obviously not a doctor, but I wanted to chat about the best foods to eat while on your period and at each stage of your cycle in order to feel the best you possibly can when you are bleeding from your vajay.

 Day 1 – 12

-Day one is marked by the arrival of our perfectly timed visitor – our period.
-Much like our gym teacher described back in health class, this phase begins with the shedding of our uterine lining.
-This process typically lasts 3-6 days.
-I think we can all agree, we usually don’t feel 100% – aside from the crime scene in our pants–we typically feel tired, get those awful cramps and just feel sluggish overall.
-Why?
-We can blame these emotional and physical changes on our hormones.
-Horay!
-The main hormones at play in our menstrual cycle are progesterone and estrogen and at this stage in our cycle, their levels are at their lowest, which explains the low levels of energy and overall sluggish behaviour.
+Day one is marked by the arrival of our favourite red frenemy – our period.
+Much like our gym teacher described back in health class, this phase begins with the shedding of our uterine lining and, depending on your cycle, this process typically lasts 3-6 days.
+I think we can all agree, we usually don’t feel 100%.
+Aside from the crime scene in our pants, we typically feel tired, sluggish, and experience painful cramps that make us want to chill in the fetal position all day long.
+Who is to blame for these emotional and physical changes?
+Our fluctuating hormones of course.
+The main hormones at play in our menstrual cycle are progesterone and estrogen and at this stage in our cycle, their levels are at their lowest which explains the lack of energy and overall sluggishness women tend to experience.

 Day 14 – 16